thecqzz/VTOL_Dynamics-transition_MPC_tilt/README.md

     git branch
     ```
 ### Usage
-When first running the code, there may be some toolboxes you need to install.
+When first running the code, there may be some MATLAB toolboxes you need to install.
 Run the code several times and install the required toolboxes suggested by MATLAB.

 1.